alexmorley/SSIFellowship/docs/markdown/whatido.md

 ## Julia Neuro
 - Getting started to build a community of neuroscientists who use Julia
 - Meeting at SFN to discuss packages to release reccomend for Julia when Julia 1.0 comes around

-## goodideabadidea -gibi
-- Just a bit of fun & cool to try out TensorFlow